pragtical/pragtical/README.md

 ## Goals

-We differentiate from our ancestors by striving to make Pragtical an editor that has amplified set of components to give you and us a better out of the box experience while keeping an eye on performance and ease of extensibility.
+We differentiate from our ancestors by striving to make Pragtical an editor that has amplified the set of features, to give you and us a better out of the box experience, while keeping an eye on performance and ease of extensibility.
 Also, we are simplifying the release process by reducing the amount of builds to choose from and trying a release often approach.

 ### Performance